deduced/mvpeeps-6739e/src/pages/index.md

     title: >-
       This is an Award Winning Agency Based in Charlotte and Focusing on Getting Your Startup To Market.
-    content: >-
+    content: >
-      We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
+      We get your product to market fast.
+We work closely with you and your team to validate, launch, and scale your startup.
 [Let's talk](/contact/).
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles